ilyak/libpt/README.md

 interconnect.
 Each node had two Quadcore AMD Opteron 2.3 GHz processors with 16 Gb of main memory.
 One MPI process per node with 8 threads per process were used.
 Benchmark size parameters were `o = 30` and `v = 230`.

+### Code structure

+The code was designed to be easily embeddable.
+Simply include `pt.h` header and add `pt.c` to the list of project sources.